hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 20 minutes

-## challenge
+## Challenge

 The goal of the AppRole authentication method is to provide a mechanism for the secure introduction of secrets to target systems (servers, applications, containers, etc.).

-What systems within our environment do we trust to handle or deliver secrets to our target system?
+The question becomes what systems within our environment do we trust to handle or deliver the `Role ID` and `Secret ID` to our target systems.

 ## Solution